 The Red Mass

 The Red Mass will be held Thursday evening, October 22, 2015, at Ss.
-Peter & Paul Church.
-The St. Thomas More Award, which the Society presents each year to a community member who exemplifies the Society’s goal of practicing the ideals of service and sacrifice in the pursuit of justice as reflected in the life and death of St. Thomas More, is bestowed at the Red Mass, which will be followed by our celebratory dinner at the Italian Athletic Club.
+Peter & Paul Church where The St. Thomas More Award, which the Society presents each year to a community member who exemplifies the Society’s goal of practicing the ideals of service and sacrifice in the pursuit of justice as reflected in the life and death of St. Thomas More, will be presented to Judge Kevin V. Ryan (ret.)
+A reception and dinner will follow at the Italian Athletic Club.

 Originating in the Middle Ages and now celebrated annually in San Francisco and around the world at the opening of each Court year, the Red Mass seeks blessing and guidance for judges, attorneys, law school professors, law students, government officials, and others involved in the legal and justice systems, and indeed for all who seek justice.
 In England, the custom dates back to the reign of Edward I (1272-1307), and in France jurists have gathered since 1248 in La Sainte Chapelle to attend Mass at the commencement of the new Court Calendar.
 Its name refers to the red vestments traditionally worn to symbolize the Holy Spiritís descent upon the Apostles at Pentecost.
 It also recalls the scarlet robes worn by royal judges who attended the Mass centuries ago.